jankotek/mapdb/src/site/markdown/02-getting-started.md

 Maven
 ------
 MapDB is in Maven Central.
 Just add code bellow to your pom file to use it.
-You may also download jar files directly from [repo](http://search.maven.org/#browse%7C845836981).
+You may also download jar file directly from [repo](http://search.maven.org/#browse%7C845836981).

 ```xml